markusnam/pyVanCrime/README.md

 Interested in contributing?
 Check out the [contributing guidelines](CONTRIBUTING.md).
 Please note that this project is released with a Code of Conduct.
 By contributing to this project, you agree to abide by its terms.

-To setup your development environment to contribute to VanCrime please follow these instructions below:
+To setup your development environment to contribute to `pyVanCrime` please follow these instructions below:

 1. Clone this [repository](https://github.com/markusnam/pyVanCrime) and create a development branch